quick2break/vue-electron/README.md

+#Note

+If you have `go` installed on your machine I've created a CLI tool for scaffolding new projects generating components, services, and mixins.
+[VueCli](https://github.com/rodzzlessa24/vue-cli)

 Vue Electron
 ==============
 Comprehensive boilerplate application for [Electron runtime](http://electron.atom.io) and [Vue.js](http://vuejs.org).
 This project builds on top of the electron boilerplate by @szwacz.
 I've modified it to work with vuejs, vue-router, and vue-resource.